bar2sek/homelab/networking/README.md

 Allow Established/Related traffic from VLAN to any network Block traffic to external networks

+vlan40 - Ceph: 10G
+Allow Established/Related traffic from Ceph only to vlan50

-vlan40 - VM: 10G
+vlan50 - VM: 10G
 Allow Established/Related traffic from servers VLAN to any network

-vlan50 - Storage: 10G
-Allow Established/Related traffic from Ceph only to vlan40

 ## Diagram for physical network